 The Collective Condo Consciousness

 Even if you live by yourself in an apartment, your playing can impact those around you.
 Stop for a moment and listen.
-At any moment, people you can’t see are practicing yoga before work, putting a baby to bed, studying, or sitting down to finally catch the season finale of Game of Thrones.
+At any moment, people you can’t see are practicing yoga before work, putting a baby to bed, studying for a test, or sitting down to finally watch The Irishman.
 Walls are often not enough to keep the noise of your playing out, as you know if you’ve ever been kept up or agitated by noise coming from your neighbors.
-Sound can even transfer between houses that are too close together!
-The point is, if you can hear noise from them, more than likely they can hear it from you, too.
+Sound can even transfer between houses that are close together!
+The point is, if you can hear noise from them, more than likely they can hear your attempts at killer riffs from Master of Puppets, too.
 And your amp definitely gets louder than a TV, so what is there to do?

 - Have a talk with your neighbors about volume.
 Let them know that you like to play music and ask if there are any times they prefer you to play.
 Even if you can’t work an arrangement out, it’s best to meet them so you’re more than a faceless annoyance.